Azure/azure-powershell/src/NewRelic/NewRelic.Autorest/docs/Az.NewRelic.md

 Switches the billing for NewRelic monitor resource.

 ### [Update-AzNewRelicMonitoredSubscription](Update-AzNewRelicMonitoredSubscription.md)
-Update the subscriptions that are being monitored by the NewRelic monitor resource
+Add the subscriptions that should be monitored by the NewRelic monitor resource.

 ### [Update-AzNewRelicMonitorTagRule](Update-AzNewRelicMonitorTagRule.md)
 Update a TagRule